CSE-110-Group-13/cse110-sp24-group13/admin/meetings/052624-sprint-review.md

 - Addy

 ## Agenda:
-- Sprint review of spring from 5/19 to 5/26
+- Sprint review of current sprint progress from 5/19 to 5/26
 - Go over each team's progress

 ## Meeting Notes: